-For those of you who suffer from anxiety and are thinking of lighting up a marijuana joint, then this post is for you.
+If you suffer from anxiety and want to light a marijuana joint, this post is for you.

-Anxiety is a tricky beast to combat and also a difficult medical condition to explain.
-Often “Anxiety” is used as an umbrella term to describe different feelings or an uneasy situation.
-It is often related to stress, and you might even hear people say “I’m always so stressed and worried, I’m sure that I suffer from anxiety.”
+Anxiety is a tricky beast to combat and also a problematic medical condition to explain.
+People often use “anxiety” as an umbrella term to describe different feelings or an uneasy situation.
+It is often related to stress.
+You might even hear people say, “I’m always so stressed and worried, I’m sure that I suffer from anxiety.”

-As we mentioned above, Anxiety is a general term that is used to describe a variety of different feelings.
-While anxiety is defined as a feeling of worry, nervousness, apprehension or unease, it is divided into subcategories:
+Anxiety is a general term that people use to describe a variety of different feelings.
+You can define it as a feeling of worry, nervousness, apprehension, or unease.
+You can also divide it into several subcategories:

 - General anxiety disorder (GAD)